Gili Trawangan – Bangsal

 Ferries to Lombok

-Pricing will vary depending on number of passengers, vehicle type, route and sailing times.
-Pricing is taken from searches over last 30 days and exclusive of service fees, last updated April 25.
+Pricing will vary depending on the number of passengers, vehicle type, route, and sailing times.
+Prices exclude service fees.

 More routes than anyone else.